ChengWeiGu/Chroma/README.md

   python run_spec.py -d ./spec_chroma -cn test_collection -s ./SVN_datasheet
   ```
   Note you need to prepare datasheets in `./SVN_datasheet` at first.
-  In this case, we only process files with extension `.docx` in order to extract tables from files.
+  In this case, we only process files with extension `.docx` in order to extract tables from word file.
-  For inference,
+  To use the chroma db for vector search, please run
   ```bash
   Inference.py -s "please show me the spec of cMT2158X"
   ```